NormalVR/Normcore-Documentation/src/platforms/webgl.md

 2. Open up the "Hoverbird Player" prefab and add a RealtimeAvatarVoice component to the root of the prefab.
 3. Export a WebGL build and open it in two browser windows.
 You should see two hoverbirds, be able to control them both in multiplayer, and hear voice chat between both windows.

-Although the hoverbird controls don't work on mobile, try opening it on iOS or Android.
+Although the hoverbird controls don't work on mobile, try opening the scene on iOS or Android.
 Multiplayer and voice chat work between mobile and desktop platforms as well.

 ## Known Issues